Step by Step Guide

 STEP 5.
 Assessor’s Initial Report

 After the visit the assessor will write the Initial Report, which will include the recommendations.
 This will be emailed to you to check its factual accuracy and for you to complete the action plan section of the form, which will demonstrate how you will work towards the recommendations set.
-You will also need to suggest a date for the second visit.

 STEP 6.
 Preparation for Assessor’s Second Visit

-Once you return your report, the MEAB officer will liaise with you to agree a realistic time-scale for your second visit (this is normally around three months from your initial visit).
+The Accreditation Officer will liaise with you to agree a realistic time-scale for your second visit (this is normally around three months from your initial visit).